Skip to main content

 Physical Activity a Potent Upregulator

 Exercise is a direct and potent stimulus for enhancing GHR expression and sensitivity, particularly within muscle tissue.
-The mechanical stress and metabolic demand of create a localized need for repair and adaptation that is mediated by the GH-IGF-1 axis.
+The mechanical stress and metabolic demand of physical activity create a localized need for repair and adaptation that is mediated by the GH-IGF-1 axis.

 The type of exercise matters.
 Resistance training, which involves contracting muscles against a force, is exceptionally effective.
 The micro-tears created in muscle fibers during a workout trigger a powerful inflammatory and repair response.
 In response, muscle cells increase their expression of GHR to capture circulating GH and IGF-1, which then orchestrate the synthesis of new proteins to rebuild the muscle stronger than before.